 Furthermore, since they did not think it worthwhile to retain the knowledge of God, he gave them over to a depraved mind, to do what ought not to be done.
 They have become filled with every kind of wickedness, evil, greed and depravity.
 They are full of envy, murder, strife, deceit and malice.
 They are gossips, slanderers, God-haters, insolent, arrogant and boastful; they invent ways of doing evil; they disobey their parents; they are senseless, faithless, heartless, ruthless.
 Although they know God’s righteous decree that those who do such things deserve death, they not only continue to do these very things but also approve of those who practice them.
 (Romans 1:28-32)

 Things are hardly better on the religious front.
-We have church without Jesus, the exploration of other paths to salvation, evangelical homosexuals, and the elevation of Mary in some Charismatic circles.
+We have a church without Jesus, the exploration of other paths to salvation, and the elevation of Mary in some Charismatic circles.
 Surveys show that 54% of pastors have purposely viewed pornography in the past year and it’s estimated that three pulpits every week are made vacant due to sexual sin of some form.

 Paul wrote this letter in 57 AD, and after nearly 2000 years nothing has changed.
 If anything, it’s worse.
 His message is as real to us as it was to them.
 The lesson for us is found in looking for the remains of 1st Century society.
 There are none.
 The mighty Greek and Roman cultures are gone, crushed under the weight of their own depravity.
 How can we expect anything less?

 As it was in the days of Noah, every inclination of the thoughts of man’s heart is only evil all the time.
 (Gen. 6:5) But just as He did then, God is doing now.
 He’s sent another Ark, the Ark of our Salvation.
-And while the judgment’s coming soon, the Ark is ready to receive us now.
+And while the judgment is coming soon, the Ark is ready to receive us now.
 The door is open, and it’s time to get on board.
 There’s no limit, for “Everyone who calls on the name of the Lord will be saved.”
 (Romans 10:13) Tell your friends while there’s time.
 01-06-07